B2ORG/T6-B2SONG-PATCH/README.md

 # Any% category

-In order to play on built-in any% mode, download additional file `T6-SONG-ANYPERCENT.gsc` and put it in your patch folder alongside the normal patch.
+In order to play on built-in any% mode, download the extension from [extensions respository](https://github.com/B2ORG/T6-B2EXTENSIONS) (will have to be compiled for R2905) and put it in the scripts folder alongside the song patch.
 If you wish to restore normal behavior, just remove (or move) the file out of the patch folder and restart the game / perform `map_restart`.

 ## Any% changes